February Revolution: Towards the February Revolution

-Protests
+Initial protests

 By 1917, the majority of Petersburgers had lost faith in the Tsarist regime.
 Government corruption was unrestrained, and Tsar Nicholas II had frequently disregarded the Imperial Duma.
 Thousands of workers flooded the streets of Petrograd (modern St. Petersburg) to show their dissatisfaction.
 The first major protest of the February Revolution occurred on 18 February O.S.
 (3 March N.S) as workers of Putilov Factory, Petrograd's largest industrial plant, announced a strike to demonstrate against the government.
 Strikes continued on the following days.
-Due to heavy snowstorms, tens of thousands of freight cars were stuck on the tracks, with the bread and fuel.
+Due to heavy snowstorms, tens of thousands of freight cars were stuck on the rails, with food and coal.
 On 22 February O.S.
 (7 March N.S.) the Tsar left for the front.